destinyae/vechain-docs/developer-resources/built-in-contracts.md

 ### executor.sol <a href="#executor-sol" id="executor-sol"></a>

 [executor.sol ](https://github.com/vechain/thor/blob/master/builtin/gen/executor.sol)represents the core code for the on-chain governance.
-The contract enables a proposal to be executed automatically on VeChainThor if it is approved by at least two-thirda of the steering committee members.
+The contract enables a proposal to be executed automatically on VeChainThor if it is approved by at least two-thirds of the steering committee members.
 A proposal can be registered either by an approver (a steering committee member) or by an authorized voting contract.

 **Address** : 0x0000000000000000000000004578656375746f72